marcelvenema/ansible-role-podman/README.md

 </tr></table>

 ## Default variables:
-This role uses the `priming_staging_platform` variable for configuration parameters.
+This role uses the `podman` variable for configuration parameters.
 See [defaults/main.yml](defaults/main.yml) for a comprehensive list of available options and their descriptions.<br>

 # Actions